aws-samples/aws-hpc-tutorials/content/04-fsx-for-lustre/07-Install-IOR.md

 You can conduct performance tests on your Lustre partition to evaluate the [throughput](https://docs.aws.amazon.com/fsx/latest/LustreGuide/performance.html#fsx-aggregate-perf) it provides.
 To do so, you must first install [IOR](https://github.com/hpc/ior), an IO parallel benchmark tool used to test the performance of a parallel file system.

-Use the following command to install IOR.
+Use the following command to get, configure, compile and install IOR.
 For this installation, use the *4.0* branch of the repository on the cluster head node.

 ```bash
 # get IOR